metastatedev/smarter-contracts/liquidity/token/README.md

 - the address of the owner
 - the amount of tokens this address owns

-To create mulitple accounts, choose the entry point *createAccounts* and the parameter is a list of pairs of (address, [amount of tokens]).
+To create mulitple accounts, choose the entry point *createAccounts*, and the parameter is a list of pairs of (address, [amount of tokens]).

 After the accounts are created, the big map of accounts is updated with the new accounts and their balances.
-The accounts also has a map of *allowance* associated with each address, describing the amounts allowed to other account holders from the associated account holder.
+The accounts also has a map of *allowance* associated with each address (see next section), describing the amounts allowed to other account holders from the associated account holder.

 To check that the accounts are created, one can use the Tezos CLI.
 To check that an account with 200 token A was created for Adam of address tz1Ra8yQVQN4Nd7LpPQ6UT6t3bsWWqHZ9wa6, run: